phrohdoh/CoreFire/README.md

 * .NET Core (https://www.microsoft.com/net/core)
 * dotnet-cli (https://github.com/dotnet/cli/) preview3 or later

+## TODO

+* Fix CopyLocal/Private in csproj to copy deps to output directory

 ## LICENSE

 AGPLv3 by default but an MIT license is available for purchase.